-COLOR To enhance the color saturation of video images you can: Select COLOR in the menu. • The setting can be altered using the trackball.
+COLOR To enhance the color saturation of video images you can: Select COLOR in the menu.
+The setting can be altered using the trackball.
 TINT To enhance the hue of NTSC video (only) images you can: Select TINT in the menu.
 The setting can be altered using the trackball.
-SHARP- To enhance the sharpness of the lines in a video image NESS you can: Select SHARPNESS in the menu.
+SHARPNESS To enhance the sharpness of the lines in a video image you can: Select SHARPNESS in the menu.
 The setting can be altered using the trackball.
+GAMMA Default on.
+Enhanced detail in the brightness parts of video.

 Your LCD projector is now fully set up and ready for use.
-If you experience any problems in carrying out this set up procedure you should refer to the section called Trouble-shooting found later in this user guide.
+If you experience any problems in carrying out this set up procedure you should refer to the Trouble-shooting section found later in this user guide.